-For your convenience, a programming worksheet is provided on the next page.
+For your convenience, a programming worksheet is provided below.
 The worksheet should help ensure proper programming and provide you with a hard copy record of the values entered.
 Feel free to copy the worksheet for future use.

 ProTech 203 Programming Worksheet